aupc2061/metaenv/README.md

     print(result.observation.decision_state)
 ```

-Typical optimization loop:
+### Typical Episode Flow

 1. `reset(task_id=...)`
 2. `get_cluster_context`
 3. `create_derived_object` or `modify_derived_object`
 4. `inspect_rewrite_status` or `benchmark_cluster`
-5. repeat until `submit` or budget exhaustion
+5. Repeat until `submit` or the budget is exhausted.

-Episodes also auto-submit when the task step budget is exhausted.
+Episodes auto-submit when the step budget runs out.

-## Why this environment
+## Why It Exists

-Schema optimization is a practical data-platform problem: choosing joins, aggregates, and denormalized structures that improve repeated analytics while respecting storage and refresh costs.
-SchemaOpt benchmarks this process with explicit actions, deterministic scoring, and holdout generalization.
+Schema optimization is a real platform problem: the strongest physical schema is often the one that speeds up repeated analytical queries without exhausting storage or refresh budgets.
+SchemaOpt turns that tradeoff into a deterministic benchmark with explicit actions, routing diagnostics, and holdout evaluation.

 ## Environment Highlights

 - Real DuckDB execution on isolated per-episode database copies
 - Typed action, observation, and state models
+- Deterministic retrieval and rewrite diagnostics
-- Correctness-gated query rewrites and routed benchmarking
+- Correctness-gated benchmarking with final episode scoring
-- Dense step rewards plus final unified grading
 - 11 tasks across easy, medium, and hard difficulty

+## Implementation Overview

+- [inference.py](inference.py) is the submission runner.
+It prompts an OpenAI-compatible model for one JSON action per step, retries on parse failures, and drives a full episode while logging structured step output.
+- [tasks.py](tasks.py) loads manifest-backed task definitions, canonicalizes query and cluster metadata, resolves runtime asset paths, and exposes helpers for task lookup and deterministic retrieval.
+- [client.py](client.py) and [models.py](models.py) define the typed client and the action, observation, and state schemas shared by the runner and server.
+- [server/schemaopt_environment.py](server/schemaopt_environment.py) is the core DuckDB-backed environment.
+It handles reset, step execution, derived-object creation and validation, rewrite evaluation, benchmarking, and final scoring.
+- [server/app.py](server/app.py) exposes the FastAPI application, the standard OpenEnv routes, and benchmark-specific endpoints such as `/tasks`, `/baseline`, and `/grader`.
+- [server/rubrics.py](server/rubrics.py) contains the reward tree that converts action feedback into step rewards and final submission scores.

 ## API Surface

-Endpoints:

 - POST /reset
 - POST /step